alishamanku/DS_Projects/README.md

 # DS Projects by Alisha ☀️

+From the simplest to the most complex DS projects.

+It's all connected!

-## ML PROJECTS
+#### ML PROJECTS

-### Project 1: Predicting Handwritten Digits: A Deep Learning Approach with TensorFlow
+- Project 1: Predicting Handwritten Digits: A Deep Learning Approach with TensorFlow